-The Drug List includes both brand name and generic drugs.
 Generic drugs have the same active ingredients as brand name drugs.
-Generally, they work just as well as brand name drugs and usually cost less.
+Generally, generics work just as well as brand name drugs and usually cost less.
+There are generic drug substitutes available for many brand name drugs.

 We will generally cover a drug on the plan's Drug List as long as you follow the rules explained in this chapter.